ADETOLAR01/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Create a script should display the number in base 10
+Create a script that prints all possible combinations of two letters